a-DCF: an architecture agnostic metric with application to spoofing-robust speaker verification: Related work

 Even if spoof detection solutions were initially evaluated independently, the potential for their interference with speaker detection is evident.
 Just like speaker detectors, spoof detectors make errors, either by accepting spoofs, or by rejecting bonafide trials; depending on the combination architecture, a speaker detector might not be able to recover from errors made by a spoof detector (or vice versa).
 The community was hence in need of a metric which could be used to evaluate the performance of \emph{combined} speaker and spoof detection systems.

 The tandem-detection cost function (t-DCF)~\cite{Kinnunen2020-tandem-fundamentals} was developed for this purpose.
 Again, there were several advantages, not least because it provided an alternative to the EER metric.
-As a result of the assumed conditional independence of speaker and spoof detection decisions, the t-DCF also promotes the independent development of spoof detectors.\footnote{The conditional independence assumption of the two sub-systems even enables them to be developed using different datasets, yet they can still be evaluated in combination.} Decisions produced by a spoof detector can be combined with those made by a speaker detector to provide a measure of spoofing-robust ASV performance.
+As a result of the assumed conditional independence of speaker and spoof detection decisions, the t-DCF also promotes the independent development of spoof detectors.\footnote{In principle, the conditional independence assumption of the two sub-systems even enables them to be developed using different datasets, yet they can still be evaluated in combination; in practice, this is not recommended, as it introduces an unnecessary data variation factor.} Decisions produced by a spoof detector can be combined with those made by a speaker detector to provide a measure of spoofing-robust ASV performance.
 At the same time, use of a DCF-derived metric also helped bridge the gap between the relatively young spoof detection community and the mature speaker detection community which had embraced the DCF metric~\cite{DODDINGTON2000-NIST} decades earlier.

 The well-known NIST-defined DCF~\cite{DODDINGTON2000-NIST}, given by

 reflects the cost of decisions in a Bayes risk sense~\cite{Jaynes03,DudaHartStork01} for an ASV system in the absence of spoofing attacks.
 In~\eqref{eq:dcf}, $\pi_\text{tar}$ and $\pi_\text{non}=1-\pi_\text{tar}$ are the class priors. $C_\text{miss}$ and $C_\text{fa}$ are non-negative costs assigned to missed targets (false rejections) and non-target false alarms (false acceptance), respectively. $P_\text{miss}^\text{asv}(t)$ and $P_\text{fa}^\text{asv}(t)$ are the two ASV detection error rates as a function of the detection threshold, $t$.